anttikivi/unsung-anthem/README.md

 Please ensure you have a C++17 compliant compiler, [Git](https://git-scm.com), and [Python](https://python.org).

-For more complete and platform-specific instructions, please see [build instructions](docs/BUILDING.md)
+For more complete and platform-specific instructions, please see the [building instructions](docs/BUILDING.md).

 First, create a directory for the Obliging Ode and Unsung Anthem sources and switch to it.